intel-analytics/BigDL-PPML-Azure-Occlum-Example/README.md

 You should get Nytaxi dataframe count and aggregation duration when succeed.

-## Distributed Spark Example on AKS
+## Distributed Spark Examples on AKS

 ### SparkPi on AKS

 Configure environment variables in `run_spark_pi.sh`, `driver.yaml` and `executor.yaml`.
 Then you can submit SparkPi task with `run_spark_pi.sh`.

 ```bash
 bash run_spark_pi.sh
 ```